rawilk/profile-filament-plugin/docs/pages/settings.md

 > {note} Your action must either extend ours or implement the `DeleteAccountAction` interface for the livewire component to call it when deleting the user's account.

-After you've defined your action class, just add it to the `profile-filament` config:
+After you've defined your action class, add it to the `profile-filament` config:

 ```php
 'actions' => [